 For the filling:

-6 - 7 cups fruit, enough to almost fill pan
+6 to 7 cups fruit, enough to almost fill pan

-1 teaspoon spice, like cinnamon, ginger, or nutmeg (optional)
+1 teaspoon ground spice, such as cinnamon, ginger, or nutmeg (optional)

 For the crumble topping:

 1/2 teaspoon ground cinnamon (optional)

 8 tablespoons (1 stick) unsalted butter, at room temperature